Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Dependence of edge vectors on orientation and network gauge freedoms

 \begin{remark} \textbf{The weight gauge freedom \cite{Pos}.} Given a point $[A]\in\S$ and a planar directed graph ${\mathcal G}$ in the disk representing $\S$, then $[A]$ is represented by infinitely many gauge equivalent systems of weights $w_e$ on the edges $e$ of ${\mathcal G}$.
 Indeed, if a positive number $t_V$ is assigned to each internal vertex $V$, whereas $t_{b_i}=1$ for each boundary vertex $b_i$, then the transformation on each directed edge $e=(U,V)$

 transforms the given directed network into an equivalent one representing $[A]$. \end{remark}

-\begin{remark} \textbf{The unreduced graph gauge freedom.} As it was pointed out in \cite{Pos}, in case of unreduced graphs there is no one-to-one correspondence between the orbits of the gauge weight action (\ref{eq:gauge}) for a fixed directed graph and the points in the corresponding positroid cell.
+\begin{remark} \textbf{The unreduced graph gauge freedom.} As it was pointed out in \cite{Pos}, for unreduced directed graphs there is no one-to-one correspondence between the orbits of the gauge weight action (\ref{eq:gauge}) and the points in the corresponding positroid cell.
 Since we do not consider graphs with components isolated from the boundary, this extra gauge freedom arises if we apply the creation of parallel edges and leafs (see Section~\ref{sec:moves_reduc}).
-In contrast with gauge transformations of the weights (\ref{eq:gauge}) the unreduced graph gauge freedom affects the system of edge vectors untrivially as we shall discuss in next section. \end{remark}
+In Section \ref{sec:null_vectors} we show that in contrast with gauge transformations of the weights (\ref{eq:gauge}), the unreduced graph gauge freedom affects the system of edge vectors untrivially. \end{remark}

 \begin{lemma} \textbf{Dependence of edge vectors on the weight gauge} Let $E_e$ be the edge vectors on the network $({\mathcal N}, {\mathcal O}, \mathfrak{l})$. \begin{enumerate} \item Let ${\tilde E}_e$ be the system of edge vectors on $(\tilde {\mathcal N}, {\mathcal O}, \mathfrak{l})$, where $\tilde {\mathcal N}$ is obtained from ${\mathcal N}$ applying the weight gauge transformation at a white trivalent vertex as in Figure \ref{fig:weight_gauge_vectors} [left].
 Then